daminipchrysanthemum-tech/claude-ai-learning/README.md

 ### Initial Solution

-Claude correctly identifies there is no missing dollar and walks through the full accounting:
+Claude correctly identifies that there is no missing dollar and walks through the full accounting:

 <img width="1413" height="800" alt="reasoning_test_solution" src="https://github.com/user-attachments/assets/829a6edd-c18e-4048-8178-688fe22c3501" />